alexandre-touret/alexandre-touret.github.io/content/talks.en.md

 How to start?
 What is the best strategy to adopt while designing a platform?
 What kind of architecture should we deploy: event streaming, orchestration, or choreography?

-For a brand-new platform: "Donut @ Home", we will proceed a live architecture study.
+For a brand-new platform: "Donuts @ Home", we will proceed a live architecture study.

 After analysing the customer needs, brainstorming, and exchanging our ideas, we will choose among all the potential solutions the *least worst* option.